oemof/tespy/doc/getting_started/tutorial_heat_pump.rst

     Figure 1: Topology of the heat pump.

 The main purpose of the heat pump is to deliver heat e. g. for the consumers of a heating system.
 Thus, the heat pump's parameters will be set in a way, which supports this target.
 Generally, if systems are getting more complex, it is highly recommended to set up your plant in incremental steps.
-This tuturial divides the plant in three sections: The consumer part, the vessel and the evaporator and the compressor as last element.
+This tuturial divides the plant in three sections: The consumer part, the valve and the evaporator and the compressor as last element.
 Each new section will be appended to the existing ones.

 Set up a Network